PrityPatel/Memory-Game/README.md

 ## Unsolved problems & issues and/or planned features:

   ***Issues:***

   - Matched items are currently reclickable: matched items should not be clickable again until board is reset.

-    -Board should reset after all 6 matches have been made/found
+  - Board should reset after all 6 matches have been made/found

   ***Planned Features:***

-    -Adding in Customized Fortunes
+  - Adding in Customized Fortunes

-    -Adding in a 2 player option
+  - Adding in a 2 player option

-    -Adding a Fortune Number display that displays number of clicks on the board
+  - Adding a Fortune Number display that displays number of clicks on the board

-    -Adding in a personalized message to the player
+  - Adding in a personalized message to the player

-    -Adding in a game over message
+  - Adding in a game over message

-    -Adding in a reset button and function to reset the game
+  - Adding in a reset button and function to reset the game

 ## User Stories: